amondnet/orchestrate-java-client/www/source/querying.html.md

    System.out.println("Patch Op at index " + ex.getOpIndex() +
         " failed.
 Data: "+ex.getDetails().toString());
 } catch (ItemVersionMismatchException ex) {
-   // patch failed to apply because the refs do not match }
+   // patch failed to apply because the 'lastRef' does not match
+   // the latest version for the key in the collection }

 ```